faqs

 Before

-We don't have a shop front but we are dead easy to find.
-We are based above Speedy Prints next door to a convenience store and opposite Bandits.
-Entrance is to the rear of Speedy Prints.
-Just look for a large wooden gate.
+We don’t have a traditional shop front, but we’re easy to find.
+RetrINK is located above Speedy Prints on Fore Street, right next to Premier and directly opposite Bandits.
+To enter, head down the lane behind Speedy Prints and look for the large wooden gate—that’s us!

 5 Wesley Lane, Saltash, Cornwall, PL12 6TT